rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 You may disagree about my use of easy vs simple terminology.
 That is fine, however, it is important to distinguish between the cost of learning programming concepts (germane load) vs learning the codebase that uses these concepts (extraneous load).

-## Extraneous load that grows
+## Extraneous loads that grow

 I was recently involved in a big rewrite of a JS application.
 It is one of these apps that can be described as: _was easy to write, is hard to maintain or understand_.
-I am sure very few readers will be surprised by existence of a hard to maintain JS application ...but let's put taking about it aside for now.
+I am sure very few readers will be surprised by existence of a hard to maintain JS application, but let's put taking about this aspect aside.
 Is writing "easy" code the same as generating excessive cognitive load for the maintainers?
 I think it often can be, it is not that hard to incrementally develop a non penetrable maze.
-In fact this is what will happen by default.
+IMO, this is what will happen by default.
 Maintaining some code structure to manage the cognitive load is not "easy".
-I am not a big fan of bureaucratic processes, but scrum teams could help here.
-If several developers work on the same code, PRs could help in establishing some base level of sanity.
-But, IMO, that is not enough.
 Note, this is a different situation from the IAC example, the rationale for keeping yaml configuration was accessibility.
 Here the accessibility was lost.